Nathan1133/team-profile-generator/README.md

 ## Description

-This project creates an App that generates README files. <br />
+Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person. <br />

 ## Installation